 The objective is to calculate the emission savings achieved in the manufacture of new terminal equipment by recycling used phones.
 The assumption was that if the customer does not purchase a used mobile phone, he/she will be purchase a new, inexpensive phone.
 The calculation is based on the number of used phones sold and the carbon footprint of manufacturing a new phone.
-In H1/2013 carbon footprint of Nokia C2 mobile phone were used in calculations and in H2/2013 Nokia Asha 311 (Nokia Oyj, 2013).
+In H1/2015 carbon footprint of Nokia Lumia 625 mobile were used in calculations (Microsoft, 2015a).
+In H2/2015 we used the carbon footprint of Nokia Lumia 635 (Microsoft, 2015b).
 Only the share of production and logistics has been taken into consideration for the carbon footprint.
 These phones were cheapest bestselling phones (under 100 euros) In Saunalahti and Elisa.